 Tip: after about twenty minutes use a palette knife to lightly curl the edges of the toffee down, to make a square slab when it is removed from the tin.
 This needs to be done when the Yellowman is still warm and flexible.
 As it cools it will become more brittle.
 Some people like to make Yellowman toffee spreading it out on a much larger tray, and make it not so deep.

 Yellowman or Yellaman toffee is best eaten fresh.
 Cut into square slabs, small chunks, or traditionally take a clean hammer to it and smash small rock sized pieces off.
-If giving out to people (at Halloween parties, at Lammas etc.) make up some small paper cone cups and fill them full of the delicious Yellowman rubble (broken up by the hammer) and perhaps add a drizzle of melted chocolate.
+If giving out to people (at Halloween parties, at Lammas etc.) make up some small paper cone cups and fill them full of the delicious Yellowman rubble (broken up by the hammer) and perhaps add a drizzle of melted chocolate, or even cover the pieces in chocolate.
 Yellowman can be eaten within five days if stored in an airtight container, but after the first day it will start to soften and loose its brittleness – so it is best eaten on the day it is made.

 While Yellowman is a speciality of Ireland, traditionally sold at Lammas, it was also made in some areas of Ireland on All Hallows Even’ (Halloween) and All Souls’ Day.
 Since the 1950′s Yellowman has also been served with a drizzle of melted chocolate over it, (from family members recollections) and as a Halloween treat this would be recommended.
 Both bicarbonate of soda and golden syrup (corn syrup) were developed and manufactured for use in baking since the late 1800′s, and Yellowman, as a distinct type of toffee, was made soon after.
 Earlier types of ‘pulled’ toffee would have been sold before this time.